-There are potential negative effects on at least four national and internationally protected nature conservation sites.
-These effects are significant, but mitigation opportunities could be available following further study at the project level.
+There are potential negative effects on national and internationally protected nature conservation sites.
+These effects are significant, but mitigation opportunities are likely to be available following further study.

 The site is predominantly located on higher ground with hard bedrock.
 The risks from coastal flooding, sea level rise and erosion are therefore considered to be low.
 However, further assessment is required to determine the need for additional defences over the lifetime of a new power station.